Charimon/iosViews/README.md

 1. radius on object (set the radius on individual path instead of object... click enter > highlight points > set radius)
 1. opacity on object (set your opacity on the color directly, and it will work)
 1. transformation on the object (flatten them all, if you have a rotated group, ungroup it then flatten it, that way your rotation will be preserved)
+1. for fills only solid and linear gradients work, others don't
-1. any color that isn't a solid (gradients, fills don't work)
+1. for stroke, only solid color works, others don't
 1. more than 1 border or fill (only the last valid border and last valid fill are set, valid = center borders with solid color)
 1. inside, outside borders don't work and are ignored (only center border works)
 1. blending (will always be treated as "normal")